Arpita24k/ats-with-generative-ai/README.md

 ## Project Status
 This project is in active development.
 New features and improvements will be added regularly.
 Stay tuned for updates.

----

-Let me know if this works for you or if you need any further modifications!